-She was bent over her mathematics textbook, lost in effort, humming very softly to herself.
+She was bent over her mathematics textbook, lost in effort, humming softly to herself.
 Her dark brown eyes would occasionally squint, her brow creasing, as she focused on the Algebra problem.
 Problem thirty-nine on page four hundred five.
-She had long since forgotten the page or the problem number: this particular problem she had focused on for three weeks straight now.
+She had long since forgotten the page or the problem number: this particular problem she had focused on for three weeks now.
 The page the problem was on had been since partially torn and dog-eared, to go with the brown half-moon sliver of a soda can stain on it.
-All Melody’s doing.
+All her doing.

 The rest of the class was working on problem fourteen, on page one thirty-three.
 Melody didn’t hear when the teacher, Mrs. Lilywhite, called her name.

-She stared at the math problem.
-It was a normal problem, an expression containing x’s and y’s and z’s, coupled with several integers, two of which were negative; it was a normal mathematics problem save for one symbol, one that, prior to several weeks ago, Melody had never seen before and struggled to believe actually existed, a symbol that was intensely sharp and radiant when first apprehended, but one that quickly faded in and out of focus, as if seen through a liquid curtain of burning tears.
+She stared at the problem.
+It was a normal one, an expression containing x’s and y’s and z’s, coupled with several integers, two of which were negative; it was a normal mathematics problem save for one symbol, one that, prior to several weeks ago, she had never seen before and struggled to believe actually existed, a symbol that was intensely sharp and radiant when first apprehended, but one that quickly faded in and out of focus, as if seen through a liquid curtain of burning tears.
 But right now, as she gawked at it, the symbol was piercingly clear.
 A symbol like a question mark, but without the period—and with an odd, pleasantly compelling curly-Q at its top.
 The first time she saw it she feared she was going crazy, was seeing things that just weren’t there.

 A large, beefy hand slammed down on her desk.
 “Miss Singleton!”

-Melody’s head snapped up.
 Mrs. Lilywhite loomed over her, her round fat face tight and red, an angry tomato threatening to burst.
 “When I ask you a question, young lady, you had better respond!”

 She heard from a corner of the classroom: “It isn’t Melody Singleton, but Melody Simpleton.”
 Mrs. Lilywhite did nothing to quiet the harassers or the laughter that followed.

-Melody swallowed hard, looking down and away from that oppressive glare, her face flushing with embarrassment.
+She swallowed hard, looking down and away from that oppressive glare, her face flushing with embarrassment.
 In a voice half whisper, half plea, she said, “I … Which problem are we working on?”

 The classroom erupted.
 A fat boy, Tommy Heffledorf, who sat directly in front of her, slapped his hand on his desk.
-“Put her in special ed!” he roared.
+“Put her in special ed!”